 Information Seeking and Knowledge Work on the World Wide Web

-This monograph is co-written by Chun Wei Choo, Brian Detlor, and Don Turnbull.
+This volume is co-written by Chun Wei Choo, Brian Detlor, and Don Turnbull.
 The manuscript was completed in 1999, and the book was published in September 2000 by Kluwer Academic Publishers, with a softcover reprint published by Springer Science+Business.
 The volume was the first in a series on Information Science & Knowledge Management.

 This book brings together three great motifs of the network society: the seeking and using of information by individuals and groups; the creation and application of knowledge in organizations; and the fundamental transformation of these activities as they are enacted on the Internet and the World Wide Web.
 Of the three, the study of how individuals and groups seek information probably has the longest history, beginning with the early "information needs and uses" studies soon after the Second World War.
 The study of organizations as knowledge-based social systems is much more recent, and really gained momentum only within the last decade or so.
 The study of the World Wide Web as information and communication media is younger still, but has generated tremendous excitement, partly because it has the potential to reconfigure the ways people seek information and use knowledge, and partly because it offers new methods of analyzing and measuring how in fact such information and knowledge work gets done.
 As research endeavours, these streams overlap and share conceptual constructs, perspectives, and methods of analysis.
 Although these overlaps and shared concerns are sometimes apparent in the published research, there have been few attempts to connect these ideas explicitly and identify cross-disciplinary themes.
 This book is an attempt to fill this void.